 - Electrical and lighting systems

-As you can see, these are all necessary and important components to your travel trailer or fifth wheel.
+As you can see, these are all necessary and important components of your travel trailer or fifth wheel.
 Having an accurate reading from one of these odometers can help you schedule and track maintenance for each and every one of these RV systems!

-Go Old School and Use a Map!
+Go Old School And Use A Map!

 Speaking of options that work well if you are a frequent boondocker or off-grid adventurer, you may be satisfied tracking your travel trailer miles using a map.
 While you can go extremely old school and use a paper map, you can also keep track of your mileage using a map application on your mobile device.